toddaustin07/MQTT_SmartApp/README.md

 ### Testing
 When the nodeJS application initially run, it will log a message saying that MQTT configuration does not exist.
 That is normal:  you'll need to configure your MQTT options in the SmartApp mobile app interface.
 Once you have completed those steps (outlined above), you will see additional console log messages from the nodeJS application indicating if it successfully connected to the MQTT Broker.
 And then additional messages when SmartThing device state changes are received and forwarded to MQTT.
 ## MQTT Topic format
-All messages sent by the SmartApp will use the following topic format:
+All MQTT messages sent by the SmartApp will use the following topic format:
-`smartthings/<device_id>/<capability><attribute>`
+`smartthings/<device_id>/<capability>/<attribute>`
-Note that the top-level of smartthings can be changed in the SmartApp MQTT configuration.
+Note that the top-level of 'smartthings' can be changed in the SmartApp MQTT configuration.

 ## Advanced
+### Running additional SmartApps on your local server
+The free tier of ngrok provides only one URL to use.
+Therefore, all SmartApps you wish to run in this framework must operate across this common network link.
+The smartapps.js module provides a framework to enable multiple SmartApps.
+The config.json file provides a mapping of SmartThings application ID to module name so that it can route SmartThings POST messages to the proper module.

-If you want to run other SmartApps on your local server, edit config.json to add their appid (SmartThings *appId* assigned by Developer Workspace project) and module name (js file) in applist element.
-Copy your other SmartApp .js files to the same directory as
+If you want to run other SmartApps on your local server in addition to the MQTT Sender app, edit the config.json file to add the appid (SmartThings *APPID* assigned by Developer Workspace project) and module name (.js file) in the applist element.
+Copy your other SmartApp .js files to the same directory, and copy any language files to the *locales* subdirectory.

+Your module should export your instantiated SmartApp and an init() function that will be called after the module is loaded to perform any additional initialization required for your SmartApp.
+Reference the mqttout.js file for an example.

+Your module will be loaded by smartapps.js during startup and all POST messages will be routed to it.